-- T. Rowe Price may modify the 90-day policy set forth above (for example, in situations where a retirement plan or retirement plan recordkeeper has restrictions on trading that differ from the T. Rowe Price fund's policy).
-These modifications would be authorized only if the fund believes that the modified policy would provide protection to the fund that is reasonably equivalent to the fund's regular policy. - ► There is no guarantee that T. Rowe Price will be able to detect or prevent excessive or short-term trading.
+T. Rowe Price may modify the 90-day policy set forth above (for example, in situations where a retirement plan or retirement plan recordkeeper has restrictions on trading that differ from the T. Rowe Price fund's policy).
+These modifications would be authorized only if the fund believes that the modified policy would provide protection to the fund that is reasonably equivalent to the fund's regular policy.

+There is no guarantee that T. Rowe Price will detect or prevent excessive or shortterm trading.